tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 The TESS Guest Investigator (GI) program is intended to enable the community to participate in science investigations using TESS.
 The program enables teams to propose the collection of new 2-minute and 20-second cadence targets, and provides funding to US investigators to analyze 2-minute and 20-second cadence and full-frame image (FFI) data.

 The TESS primary mission duration was two years.
-The first year was be spent in the southern ecliptic hemisphere and corresponded to TESS Guest Investigator Program Cycle 1; the second year observed the northern ecliptic hemisphere and corresponded to Cycle 2.
-During the primary mission, the majority of the 2-minute cadence targets observed were be taken from the [TESS Candidate Target list (CTL)](#candidate-target-list-ctl).
-Around 20,000 2-minute cadence target slots were be assigned to the Guest Investigator Program during the 2-year prime mission.
+The first year was spent in the southern ecliptic hemisphere and corresponded to TESS GI program Cycle 1; the second year observed the northern ecliptic hemisphere and corresponded to Cycle 2.
+During the primary mission, the majority of the 2-minute cadence targets observed were taken from the [TESS Candidate Target list (CTL)](#candidate-target-list-ctl).
+Around 20,000 2-minute cadence target slots were assigned to the GI program during the 2-year prime mission.

 Cycle 3 corresponds to the third year of TESS science, and is the first year of the TESS extended mission.
-There is no primary mission science during the TESS extended mission, scientific investigations are primarily supported by the TESS Guest Investigator Program.
-Cycle 3 targets fields in the southern ecliptic hemisphere.
+There is no primary mission science during the TESS extended mission, scientific investigations are primarily supported by the TESS GI program.
+Targets for Cycle 3 will be in the southern ecliptic hemisphere.

-The Guest Investigator Program sees significant changes in the extended mission.
+The Guest Investigator program sees significant changes in the extended mission.
 Highlights include:

 * A new 20-second cadence mode will potentially be available.
 Once commissioned, approximately 1,000 target slots per sector will be available in this mode.
-Guest Investigator (GI) observations in this mode will be collected at "shared risk";
+Guest Investigator (GI) observations in this mode will be collected at "shared risk"
 * A 10-fold increase in the number of 2-minute cadence targets is available to the GI program.
-More than 15,000 target slots will be available in each sector; a total of approximately 200,000 target slots are available in Cycle 3, facilitating very large GI programs;
+More than 15,000 target slots will be available in each sector; a total of approximately 200,000 target slots are available in Cycle 3, facilitating very large GI programs
 * The full-frame image cadence is planned to be reduced from 30 minutes to 10 minutes.
-This change in cadence will be considered a "shared risk";
+This change in cadence will be considered a "shared risk"
 * A new Key Project proposal category is available.
-These programs have a maximum duration of 27 months;
+These programs have a maximum duration of 27 months
-* Ground-based observing focused programs are solicited provided they support the analysis and/or interpretation of TESS data;
+* Ground-based observing focused programs are solicited provided they support the analysis and/or interpretation of TESS data
-* Large programs and Key Projects have a 5-page limit for the scientific/technical/management section;
+* Large programs and Key Projects have a 5-page limit for the scientific/technical/management section
-* References are not included in the page limits;
+* References are not included in the page limits
-* Up to 100 ks of Swift time will be available for joint TESS-Swift proposals;
+* Up to 100 ks of Swift time will be available for joint TESS-Swift proposals
 * Starting in Cycle 3, proposals aimed at detecting small planets in 2-minute cadence data are solicited.